Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Cilantro adds spice to your diet!

 Like most herbs, it easily mixes with sweet fruits for a smoothie.
-In Asian salads is the Coriander herb, a harmonic component.
-Chopped Coriander gives vegetable soups a spicy herbal note.
+In Asian salads, the Coriander herb is a harmonious component.
+Chopped coriander adds a spicy, herbal note to vegetable soups.
 In Dips like Salsa, Cilantro is a must.
 As an ingredient of curry.

 Coriander seeds refine Ayurvedic dishes.